GVenkataRohan/collaborative-whiteboard/README.md

 ## Running the Project
 To run the Whiteboard project locally:

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine

 2. Navigate to the project directory:
    ```bash